openvinotoolkit/geti-sdk/README.md

     - `include_predictions` -- Set to True to download the predictions for all images and videos in the project.
 Set to False to not download any predictions.

-    - 'include_active_model' -- Set to True to download the active model for the project, and any optimized models derived from it.
+    - `include_active_model` -- Set to True to download the active model for the project, and any optimized models derived from it.
 If set to False, no models are downloaded.
 True by default.